multecipenguen/ShopsRUs/Readme.md

 Start:
-Clone project from https://github.com/multecipenguen/shopsrus.git Run it on visual studio or goto project folder "ShopsRUs.Api" then build with "dotnet build" after dotnet run.
+Clone project from https://github.com/multecipenguen/shopsrus.git Run it on visual studio or go to project folder "ShopsRUs.Api" then build with "dotnet build" after dotnet run.
 Go to http://localhost:5000/swagger for quick look.

 After any change on db run you can run "add-migration" on Package Manager Console.